internet-computer-protocol/evm-rpc-canister/README.md

 This project is currently under active development.
 The canister interface may change unexpectedly, and the codebase has not yet undergone a comprehensive security audit.
 We will continue updating this message to reflect the current status of this repository.

 Thank you for your interest!
-Please feel free to [submit an issue](https://github.com/internet-computer-protocol/ic-eth-rpc/issues) if you would like to request a feature, report a bug, or start a conversation about the Ethereum RPC canister.
+Please feel free to [submit an issue](https://github.com/internet-computer-protocol/ic-eth-rpc/issues) if you would like to request a feature, report a bug, or start a conversation about the EVM RPC canister.

 ## Overview

-**Ethereum RPC** is an Internet Computer canister smart contract for communicating with [Ethereum](https://ethereum.org/en/) and other [EVM blockchains](https://chainlist.org/?testnets=true) using an [on-chain API](./API.md).
+**EVM RPC** is an Internet Computer canister smart contract for communicating with [Ethereum](https://ethereum.org/en/) and other [EVM blockchains](https://chainlist.org/?testnets=true) using an [on-chain API](./API.md).

 This canister facilitates API requests to JSON-RPC services such as [CloudFlare](https://www.cloudflare.com/en-gb/web3/), [Alchemy](https://www.alchemy.com/), or [Gateway.fm](https://gateway.fm/) using [HTTPS outcalls](https://internetcomputer.org/docs/current/developer-docs/integrations/http_requests/).
 This enables functionality similar to traditional Ethereum dApps, including querying Ethereum smart contract states and submitting raw transactions.